 In December we embark on a holiday project co-produced by the United Palace of Cultural Arts at 176th street and Broadway.
 In collaboration with the Fort Washington Community Choir and special guest artists, WHCO is performing “Too Hot to Handel” — a jazz-gospel re-imagining of Handel’s Messiah, originally conceived by Marin Alsop and the Baltimore Symphony.
-(Tickets will go on sale mid-September.)
 It’s an incredibly fun piece and the Messiah like you’ve never heard before!
+TICKETS ON SALE NOW!

 In January we’re performing a bi-lingual version of Igor Stravinsky’s “A Soldier's Tale” with new original choreography by Billy Smith of the Mark Morris Dance Group.
 Tampopo Ramen is our featured guest at February’s concert, A Thousand Cranes, which will feature music written and influenced by Japan and Japanese-Americans.
 Join us for food and saké tasting after the concert.